kmanc/TorPoint/README.md

 Now you need to give the scripts permission to run by running `sudo chmod +x access_point.sh` followed by `sudo chmod +x tor_config.sh` Now you'll run access_point by running the command `sudo ./access_point.sh`.
 Follow the instructions, and your Pi will reboot when it is done.

 Your Pi will reboot once again when that script is done.
 Now, you should plug in a working wifi dongle (does not need to be anything specific), and after that, plug in a wifi dongle with the rtl871xdrv driver.
 If the second wifi dongle plugged in does not have the correct driver, your access point probably will not work.
+If you are using a raspberry pi 3 (which has built in wifi) I *think* you can just plug in one wifi dongle that has the correct driver.
+Because I'm not sure, I'd suggest making sure that whichever interface shows up as wlan1 (using `ifconfig`) has that rtl driver

 You've got one more step before you're done!!
 Once it has rebooted, you'll open up a terminal again, move to the correct directory (again) and type `sudo ./tor_config.sh`.
 The script will run, reboot when it is finished, and you should have a working tor access point!
 Congrats :)